Paradise Found on French Polynesia Cruise

 As natural daylight faded, so the electric lights of Valparaiso began to sparkle, illuminating the city and its 43 cerros (hills) to form a breathtaking backdrop of fairy lights as we sailed into the inky night.
 It was the most spectacular sailaway.

-Our next port of call on this incredible World Cruise itinerary was due to be Easter Island and there was eager anticipation amongst all the passengers.
+Our thoughts and chatter turned to French Polynesia although our next port of call on this incredible World Cruise itinerary was due to be Easter Island, and there was eager anticipation amongst all the passengers.
 However, we learnt from some of the more well-travelled-world-cruisers that landing on Easter Island is not guaranteed due to sea conditions often being unfavourable, making it difficult for the tenders to land.